Where Do Acknowledgments Go in a Book? And Other Author Acknowledgments Tips

 Books for the general public and self-published books increasingly put the acknowledgments in the back matter, on a new page after the end of the final chapter of the book.
 One reason for this is the “Look Inside” feature of online retailers.
 You want readers to see preview pages that are the most likely to get them to buy.

 There is no requirement to have an acknowledgments page in a book.
 Yes, you could put something on your author website instead.
-Not common for a nonfiction book, but not unheard of, either.
+That’s not common for a nonfiction book, but it’s not unheard of either.

 Best author acknowledgments advice